 What is anemia?

-- Megaloblastic anemia: often caused by a deficiency of vitamin B12 or folic acid
+- Megaloblastic anemia, often caused by a vitamin B12 deficiency or folic acid deficiency

 - Tiredness and lethargy

 There may also be other symptoms specific to the type of anemia being experienced.